goldenson/maximeorefice/now.markdown

 I love coding, automating things and making people's life easier.
 After few years at coding, I recently start learning marketing with the great [Stan LeLoup](https://marketingmania.fr/) and it's been a fascinating ride so far.

-I'm also planning to learn some basic design skills at before the end of 2019.
+I'm also planning to learn some basic design skills before the end of 2019.

 - Food